 The EPC gives prospective buyers, tenants, owners and occupiers important information on the energy performance and environmental impact of their home, so they can consider energy efficiency and fuel costs.

 Facilities in your home

 Heating and hot water

-Heating appliances must be serviced annually and regularly maintained by a competent person.
-For rented properties, Broadland will arrange this.
-For shared ownership properties, it is the leaseholder's responsibility to arrange.
+Heating appliances should be serviced annually and regularly maintained by a competent person.